Update 01/01/2023: We have updated this tutorial to reflect the changes done in Nitrux 2.6.0, including the discontinuation of the Minimal ISO.

 Our primary focus is with Plasma and MauiKit.

-Next, let’s clarify the following.
-It’s vital to know and understand that the Distrobox developer considers using Distrobox for this purpose “an experiment.”
+Next, let’s clarify that it’s vital to know and understand that the Distrobox developer is considering using Distrobox for this purpose, “an experiment.”

 With that said, let’s see how you can add other DEs to Nitrux.